arulhuw/cs/csweek2GibbsModel&Introduction/materials/CS1Week2GibbsmodelIntroductionStudents.md

 ## Background details

-Here the writer gives more details on the topic; they flow from general to more specific.
+### Here the writer gives more details on the topic
+- they flow from general to more specific.
- For example, Topic: Reflective writing on how you used technology in your lessons/lectures
+- For example, Topic: Reflective writing on how you used technology in your lessons/lectures

->Technology plays a very big role in the life of a successful student.
-It is highly unlikely that technology will not offer a solution to a university student’s problem, whether it is related to the subject they are studying, working on assignments, student union, researching, reading materials or academic support.
-Since I started my degree course at ARUL, I have also relied on technology for various matters, and I feel very positive about the benefit of using technology in studies.
+- Technology plays a very big role in the life of a successful student.
+- It is highly unlikely that technology will not offer a solution to a university student’s problem,
+- whether it is related to the subject they are studying,
+- working on assignments, student union, researching, reading materials or academic support.
+- Since I started my degree course at ARUL,
+- I have also relied on technology for various matters,
+- and I feel very positive about the benefit of using technology in studies.

-#### **As you see above, the writer has moved from general in the beginning to more specific towards the end.**
+> #### **As you see above, the writer has moved from general in the beginning to more specific towards the end.**
 ---
 ## Thesis statement and outline
 - A thesis statement **states the main idea** of the whole writing.